 In the mid-70's Chris Evert rocked the classic combo.
 The pom pom was probably meant to keep the sock from slipping down into the the sneaker.
 Such a whimsical solution to such a practical problem!

 A decade later The Official Preppy Handbook ordained Tretorns with Pom Pom Peds a "must-have".
 In Connecticut, the hypocenter of preppy behavior, where the Handbook was barely satirical, we all competed to have the newest Tretorns, the most pom pom socks, the best color combinations.
 Sick stuff, but, man, I loved wearing those socks!

 Now, two decades later, I'm loving making these socks!
 They reduce sock making to the most fun parts, to the action of the sock: the heel, the gusset, the toe.
-And so many color possibilities beyond the classic white with rainbow color trim!
-I could fill a drawer... -Whitney
+And so many color possibilities, I could fill a drawer... -Whitney

 - 1 set of US #2 double pointed needles.
 I used Crystal Palace's 6 inch bamboo needles.